 Perisylvian aphasias are also known as or subsume Aphemia, Broca aphasia, Conduction aphasia, Expressive aphasia, Fluent aphasia, Global aphasia, Motor aphasia, Nonfluent aphasia, Phonemic aphasia, Primary progressive aphasia, Receptive aphasia, Recurring utterances, Semantic aphasia, Sensory aphasia, and Wernicke aphasia. -ed.

 The perisylvian aphasias are common language disorders that follow focal injury to the cerebral cortex or subcortical structures in the area of the sylvian fissure (areas supplied by the middle cerebral artery), most prominently after damage to the left side of the brain.
 These disturbances constitute the most familiar and historically influential language disorders, including global aphasia, Broca aphasia, and Wernicke aphasia.
-The perisylvian aphasias share the inability to repeat (in contrast to the transcortical aphasias), but vary in the extent to which speech production and comprehension are differentially affected.
+The perisylvian aphasias share the inability to repeat (in contrast to the transcortical aphasias) but vary in the extent to which speech production and comprehension are differentially affected.
 These disorders are most often seen after stroke, but increasing attention is being directed to their occurrence in certain neurodegenerative disorders, particularly primary progressive aphasia.
-Evidence from different sources points to overactivity of the right inferior frontal lobe as inhibiting recovery from post-stroke aphasia.
-In this article, the author explores contemporary and potential future approaches to treatment.
-The article also provides video vignettes from patients whom the author has personally evaluated to demonstrate these language disturbances.
+An emerging form of therapy for these disorders comes from the area of transcranial magnetic or direct current stimulation, with initially promising findings.
+Dr. Victor Mark of the Department of Physical Medicine and Rehabilitation at the University of Alabama at Birmingham School of Medicine explores contemporary and potential future approaches to treatment.
+The article also provides video vignettes from patients whom Dr. Mark has personally evaluated to demonstrate these language disturbances.